Pie in the Sky (game engine): History

 In 1995 it was used in the Despair series, Terror in Christmas Town, Deer Napped, and Castaway: The Ordeal Begins as well as the official example games Meltdown and Industrial Killers.
 Meanwhile, the various bugs in the program were worked out and upgrades and patches were released, partly because of the rushed development of the system in the first place.
 The contract with the German group changed, and instead the new game creation system was re-released in German as well as English.

-The engine was ported to Microsoft Windows and Direct X in 1998, as well as updating it beyond Wolfenstein 3D-like standards.
-The company had first detected the decline of DOS in 1994, and had decided to port to Windows and adopt 3D API technology using the Renderware library.
+The engine was ported to Windows and Direct X in 1998, as well as updating it beyond Wolfenstein 3D-like standards.
+With the decline of MS-DOS, the company decided to port to Windows and adopt 3D API technology using the Renderware library.
 This was first attempted in a racing game called Baja Bash, but emphasis was switched to converting the old game creation engine because of market demands, time constraints, and some criticism of the later game - despite its attempted physics advances.
 Because of licensing restrictions however, they eventually opted to use Direct3D.

 In this updated form that it was used in the game Pencil Whipped, designed for the 2000 Independent Games Festival.
 Chub Gam 3D, an earlier freeware game, was reissued in director's cut form in 1998.
 In 2001 the third version of the engine was released, featuring true-3D polygonal enemies and weapons, 3D terrain, super lighting effects, and other improvements.

-The engine ceased being sold in May 2003 and soon after the Pie in the Sky company website came down.
+The engine ceased being sold in May 2003.
 The book 3D Game Creation by Luke Ahearn for Cyberrookies has a section which examines making games using the Pie in the Sky development tools, and the system, alongside GameMaker: Studio, Construct, The Games Factory and FPS Creator, was used in the "Problem Solving through Game Creation" course put out by the College of Engineering and Applied Science.

-In 2010 the company was restarted, and has created a physics engine demo and a dice simulation for the Android operating system, tested on the Motorola Droid.
+In 2010, the company was restarted, and has created a physics engine demo and a dice simulation for the Android operating system, tested on the Motorola Droid.
 The choice of a physics engine is likely inspired by the popularity of the Corncob 3D physics.
 The company's new website notes "the focus will be more about making fun stuff that being a money-producing business."
 The rebirth of the company came from a feeling that small companies can make a better headway in the mobile market than on the PC market, based on their struggling experience trying to keep the Pie in the Sky tools current to big-name standards in the 1990s.